• Skip to main content

 To Assemble

 1. Using a spoon or a piping bag, fill each egg white with the loaded yolk filling.
-Making sure to add a healthy amount to each and using all of the fillings.
+Make sure to add a large amount to each and use all of the filling.

 2. Finish by sprinkling the tops with the remaining green onions, bacon bits, and a little salt and freshly cracked black pepper.